awsdocs/amazon-aurora-user-guide/doc_source/aurora-global-database.md

   + Canada \(Central\)
 +  A secondary cluster must be in a different AWS Region than the primary cluster\.
 +  You can't create an Aurora MySQL cross\-region Read Replica from the primary cluster in the same region as a secondary cluster\.
 See [Replicating Amazon Aurora MySQL DB Clusters Across AWS Regions](AuroraMySQL.Replication.CrossRegion.md) for information about cross\-region Read Replicas\.
++ To upgrade your global database clusters, you must upgrade the secondary clusters before the primary cluster\.
+For more information about upgrading, see [Database Upgrades and Patches for Amazon Aurora MySQL](AuroraMySQL.Updates.md#AuroraMySQL.Updates.Patching) or [Upgrading the PostgreSQL DB Engine for Aurora PostgreSQL](USER_UpgradeDBInstance.PostgreSQL.md)\.

  The following features aren't supported for Aurora Global Database:
 +  Cloning\.
 For information about cloning, see [Cloning Databases in an Aurora DB Cluster](Aurora.Managing.Clone.md)\.